petersancho/SoftlyPlease-BE/guides/README.md

 ### Prerequisites

 - Node.js 18.x (as specified in package.json)
-- Rhino 7 or 8
+- Rhino 7 or 8 with valid Cloud Zoo license
 - Heroku CLI (for deployment)
-- Memcached (optional, for production)
+- All npm dependencies installed (see package.json)
+- 15 Grasshopper definitions in assets/gh-definitions/
+- Valid Rhino Compute authentication token

 ### Installation